 Tinnitus is connected to the limbic system, which is the part of the brain that controls emotions.
 Because of this, a severe bout can cause anxiety and restlessness.
 And in turn, tinnitus may flare up if the patient is stressed, tired, or worried, which could only make it worse.

 At the very least, tinnitus isn’t a deceptive health problem.
 What you see (or hear) is what you get – other than the noise in your ear, there are no other symptoms that come alongside tinnitus.

 Tinnitus can, however, lead to (or be paired with) more intrusive conditions.
 These range from things as seemingly minor as dizziness and more stress, to serious health concerns like sleep disorders, further hearing loss, hyperacusis (debilitating sensitivity to noise,) or even depression.

-Here’s a nice and simple way of diagnosing if you have tinnitus: if you can hear any kind of persistent ringing, humming, or buzzing that other people can’t, then you almost definitely have tinnitus.
+Here’s a nice and simple way of diagnosing yourself: if you can hear any kind of persistent ringing, humming, or buzzing that other people can’t, then you almost definitely have tinnitus.

-- Basic questions about the impact and intensity of your tinnitus
+- Basic questions about the impact and intensity of your ringing

 - Volume and pitch matching, to get a scope of the kind of sound you’re experiencing